 Commonwealth public sector

-Commonwealth public sector employees have their provisions covered under the Long Service Leave (Commonwealth Employees) Act 1976.
+Commonwealth public sector employees have their provisions covered under the Long Service Leave (Commonwealth Employees) Act 1976 (external site) (external site).

 Need further assistance locating your long service leave provisions?